loopwerk/loopwerk.io/content/articles/2011-01-28-django-cms-vs-feincms-vs-mezzanine.md

 ## Mezzanine

-For my latest project I used the Mezzanine CMS, because Django-CMS [didn't quite fit right][6].
+For my latest project I used the Mezzanine CMS, because Django-CMS didn't quite fit right.
 I've worked with Mezzanine for two weeks now.

 Pros: